Why is measles dangerous?

 Is this measles outbreak concerning?

 Yes.
 The measles outbreak is particularly concerning given how easily it spreads and is potentially fatal.
-Even more concerning is the continued anti-vaccination movement, which results in hesitance to immunize children even among parents who would not describe themselves as part of the movement.
-Doctors don’t see any evidence that the movement will shrink despite severe health outcomes directly caused by the movement and substantial literature revealing the safety of immunization.
+Even more concerning is the continued anti-vaccination movement.
+It causes some parents to hesitate about immunizing their children.
+Doctors see no evidence the movement is shrinking.
+Research continues to demonstrate the safety of immunization.

 Do you expect to contain this measles outbreak?

-Because MMR is highly effective, we can contain the current outbreaks, but future outbreaks in other locations will continue unless we can eradicate measles through global immunization efforts.
-Doctors are not optimistic at this point, given the hard-line anti-immunization attitudes among a small but not insignificant number of individuals.
+MMR is highly effective at containing current outbreaks.
+Future outbreaks will continue unless global immunization eradicates measles.
+Doctors are not optimistic at this point, given the hard-line anti-immunization attitudes among a sizable minority of individuals.

 Need to make an appointment with a Piedmont physician?
 Save time, book online